 But business owners don’t have to just follow trends—you could also use your jewelry business to start your own.
 That’s what Biko founder and designer Corrine Anestopoulos did, launching her collection based on personal style.

-“Somehow I felt like, just by fluke, I found a market for something new without meaning to,” she says.
+“Somehow I felt like, just by fluke, I found a market for something new without meaning to,” Corinne says.
 “But it was just my taste.”
 When she launched, Corinne was working with a brassy finish.
 “Nobody else was doing that,” she says, noting that shiny silver was the trend at the time.

 Now, though her collections evolve with trends in the jewelry industry every year, the common thread is a recognizable look that defines her brand and secures repeat business.

-Finding jewelry design inspiration
+Finding jewelry design inspiration everywhere

 Depending on how you like to get inspired, you may set up Pinterest boards, design your own digital mood boards, use a jewelry design mobile app, or even assemble inspiration physically on a bulletin board or in a sketchbook.

 Collect images, colors, and textures from nature, architecture, fashion, or travel, and then identify themes that emerge.
-Never stop being inspired, says Corinne.
+“Never stop being inspired,” says Corinne.
 “I’m always drawing inspiration and collecting inspirational images, no matter where I am.”

-2. Define your brand
+3. Define your brand

-Remember, brand is different than branding.
+Successful jewelry businesses all have one thing in common: a rock solid brand.
+Remember, brand is different from branding.
 Brand is your voice, mission, vision, and your brand story.
 It tells your potential customers how to feel about your products.
 Fashion purchases are often emotional, and emerging brands can win customers by connecting on a personal level, even through something as simple as a business name.

-Packaging, logo, and website design for your jewelry brand
+Packaging, logo, and brand identity

 Once you’ve established your products’ aesthetic, chosen a business name that resonates with your audience, and nailed your customer profile, it should be easier to identify an overall look that will define your brand.
 This is an essential step, even for a small business, so don’t rush it.

 For larger budgets, work with a designer to translate your vision into a full branding package for your business—from the logo and website to packaging and marketing materials.
-Peruse the portfolios of Shopify Design Experts to find a designer whose work resonates with your tastes.
+Peruse the portfolios of Shopify design experts to find a designer whose work resonates with your tastes.

-Writing a business plan for your jewelry brand
+Writing a jewelry business plan

 A formal business plan may not be necessary if you don’t plan to pitch your idea to investors or seek other forms of outside funding at the start.
-However, checking out a few business plan templates may be a good exercise to help you understand your target customer, goals, business model, costs, and growth plan.
+However, checking out a few business plan templates may be a good exercise to help you understand your target audience, goals, business model, costs, and growth plan.
 It’s also helpful as you learn how to run a jewelry business.

 - Handcrafted jewelry production: fine and one of a kind

-- Handmade jewelry production: fashion and costume
+- Handcrafted jewelry production: fashion and costume

 - Jewelry production: factory outsourced